 - Multiple UANs linked to the same Aadhaar

-- Pending transfer from old employer
+- Pending transfer from a previous employer

-- Not eligible for the same
+- Not eligible under the specific condition claimed

-Don’t Get Stuck — Use CheckMyPF to Know What’s Withdrawable
+Don't Get Stuck.
+Use CheckMyPF to Know What's Withdrawable

-Rather than guessing whether you can withdraw your full PF, use CheckMyPF—an AI enable tool by FinRight that shows:
+Rather than guessing whether you can withdraw your full PF, use CheckMyPF, an AI-enabled tool by FinRight that shows:

 - Your total PF balance across employers